Dorking Wanderers F.C.: History

 In Wanderers' first season in the Isthmian League they finished as runners-up in Division One South, qualifying for the promotion play-offs, going on to lose 2–1 to Faversham Town in the semi-finals.
 The following season saw them finish second again; in the play-offs they beat Hastings United on penalties in the semi-final after a 1–1 draw, and then won again on penalties against Corinthian-Casuals in the final following a 0–0 draw, earning promotion to the Premier Division.
 In 2018–19 the club won the Premier Division by a margin of 22 points, earning promotion to the National League South for their first time in history.
 Following the curtailment of the 2019–20 season due to the COVID-19 pandemic, they were placed seventh in the league table (decided on a points-per-game basis), qualifying for the promotion play-offs.
 After beating Bath City 2–1 in the quarter-finals, the club lost 3–2 to Weymouth in the semi-finals.
 The 2020–21 season was made null and void following a vote by member clubs of the National League, with Dorking top of the National League South at the point the season was ended.

 In the 2021–22 season Wanderers finished second in the National League South, going on to defeat Ebbsfleet United 3–2 in the play-off final, earning promotion to the National League for the first time in the club's history.
 They also won the Surrey Senior Cup, beating Kingstonian 5–4 on penalties after the final had ended in a 1–1 draw.
-The club's second season in the fifth tier saw them finish second-from-bottom of the division, resulting in relegation to the National League South, the first time the club had been relegated.
+The club's second season in the fifth tier saw them finish second-from-bottom of the division, resulting in relegation back to the National League South, the first time they had been relegated.
+In 2025–26 the club finished fourth in the National League South.
+In the subsequent play-offs they defeated Maidenhead United 2–0 in the quarter-finals before losing 4–2 to Torquay United in the semi-finals.